-- · Select a bookmark from the Bookmarks view, or - Press the keys - solution of the display is immediately activated and you can continue writing the address there.
+- Select the homepage () of your service provider, - Select a bookmark from the Bookmarks view, or - Press the keys a o to start to write the address of a browser service.
+The Go to field at the bottom of the display is immediately activated and you can continue writing the address there.

-After you have selected a page or written the address, press (a) to start to download the page.
+After you have selected a page or written the address, press to start to download the page.
 See also 'Data connection indicators', p.
 10.